UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 ilb@login-frida:~$
 ```

-Without the use of named containers, the task becomes more challenging as one needs to first start an overlapping shell on the node, find out the PID of the enroot container in question, and then use enroot commands to start a bash shell in that container.
+Without the use of named containers, the task becomes more challenging as one needs to first start an overlapping shell on the node, find out the PID of the Enroot container in question, and then use Enroot commands to start a bash shell in that container.
 The following snippet shows an example.
 ```bash
 ilb@login-frida:~$ srun --overlap --jobid=527 --pty bash